Citrus Container Takeaways:

 What We Recommend:

-We recommend a 15-gallon pot, as it is large enough for all of our citrus trees, but it is not too heavy to move, especially with a single person (take all normal precautions for moving heavy objects).
-We believe 25 gallons is the upper limit of size for our trees because of the resulting weight when the trees need to be moved with inclement weather.
+We recommend a 15-gallon pot, as it is large enough for young citrus trees, but it is not too heavy to move, especially with a single person (take all normal precautions for moving heavy objects).
+We believe 25 gallons is the upper limit of size for young trees because of the resulting weight when the trees need to be moved with inclement weather.

 Repotting Your Citrus Tree: